 -E-mails including uploading documents

-Attendance: Basic ICT will take you 12 hours to complete over 2 sessions.
-Starting Tuesday 14th May 2024, 9:30am – 4:00pm at either out Boston Campus (Rochford) or our Spalding Campus
+Attendance: Introduction to Computer Aided Design will take you 2 sessions to complete.
+Starting Thursday 16th May 2024, 9:00am – 4:00pm at out Boston Campus (Rochford)

 -Word Processing Level 1 – Using MS Word